TayhuangOS-Development-Team/TayHuangOS/README.md

 </div>

-> There is a person called Pangu.
+> There was a person called Pangu.
 He borned in Tayhuang.

 It's a personal ONLY-FOR-LEARN OS.